danicodeve/clerk-pro/README.md

 ### Shameless Self-promo
 I'm available for hire, my resume @ https://www.linkedin.com/in/danicode/

+### Protect Your Private Keys
+This tool is meant to be run locally and is available fully open-source for inspection.
+Always keep your private keys safe and use caution when interacting with any tool or service that requests them.

 ### Disclaimer
 This project is not affiliated with Clerk, Inc. Use at your own risk.